domchido/Emmodaily/README.rst

 * Another aspect to emphasize in this period is the attempt of maintenance of the obtained physical capacities, but a better adaptation to the training of the preseason.
 * Finally, it is important to assess this period, since a bad behavior during this transition can generate that the pre-season loads, which are generally higher, cause us injuries.

-After all, it舗s a period that舗s going to give us better performance during the competitive period.
+After all, it’s a period that’s going to give us better performance during the competitive period.

 **The aspects that we must take into account when evaluating this period and the work that we are going to develop for our footballers are:**